Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects/README.md

-# 3D-Gradient-Projection-Attacks
+# Adversarial point perturbations on 3D objects
-Gradient projection attacks on neural networks that process 3D point cloud data.
+Distributional and shape attacks on neural networks that process 3D point cloud data.